Previous Page Next Page

 9321 Medical Neglect (MDNG)

-Medical neglect is defined as the failure to seek, to obtain, or to follow through with medical care for a child.
+Medical neglect is defined as the failure to seek, obtain, or follow through with medical care for a child.

 9322 Neglectful Supervision (NSUP)